Cicada Killer Control

 What are Cicada Killer Wasps?

-• Cicada Killers are a large wasp species that are harmless to humans but can be annoying to have flying around your home and garden.
+• Cicada killers are a large wasp species that are harmless to humans but can be annoying to have flying around your home and garden.

-• They get their name because of their tendency to target and kill Cicadas for a meal.
+• They get their name because of their tendency to target and kill cicadas for a meal.

 How To Get Rid of Cicada Killers